scottenriquez/wiki-depth/README.md

 <code>"Start Page" "Target Page"</code>
 Where <code>"Start Page"</code> and <code>"End Page"</code> are valid titles of Wikipedia articles.
 There is no error checking to make sure that these pages are valid.

+Also inside the repo are a sample input file and a sample output file.
+The output contains a list of all the pages searched, as well as the depth that the links were found in.
+Due to Python's threading, the *.out files are somewhat poorly formatted.